-In a monolithic platform –or traditional CMS– like WordPress, the front and the backend are fused together, and users can only enhance the CMSs functionalities using plugins.
-While independent from each other, plugins themselves aren’t independent of WordPress, and thus front-end developers are forced to use only specific languages and tools when developing your site.
+In a monolithic platform (also called a traditional CMS) like WordPress, the frontend and backend are fused together.
+Users can only enhance the CMSs functionalities using plugins.
+While independent from each other, plugins aren’t independent of WordPress, so frontend developers are forced to use specific languages and tools when developing their site.

-The major benefit of headless architecture is that unlike a traditional CMS like Drupal or WordPress –even headless WordPress– a headless CMS platform enables developers and technical leaders to implement a best-of-breed tech stack.
-A best-of-breed approach means that you can select your favorite backend and your preferred payment gateway, search engine, media management tools, etc.
+Unlike a traditional CMS like Drupal or WordPress, a headless CMS platform enables developers and technical leaders to build a best-of-breed tech stack.
+A best-of-breed approach allows you to select your preferred backend, payment gateway, search engine, and media management tools.

 To be fair, WordPress developers have tried to decouple the platform, creating headless WordPress.
 They use WordPress as a backend and APIs to present content using static site generators like Gatsby, which has a plugin that WordPress developers can leverage to go headless.
 Still, we don’t recommend it because WordPress wasn’t born headless, and it might introduce more complexities to your development process.